Conservation Landscape Reports

 Starting in 2004, DCNR began working toward an integrated approach to the management, conservation and development of important landscapes throughout Pennsylvania.
-These Conservation Landscape Initiatives, as they came to be called, created partnerships with communities, other state agencies, local governments, philanthropies, and nonprofits to develop and advance work toward landscape-specific goals.
+These conservation landscapes created partnerships with communities, other state agencies, local governments, philanthropies, and nonprofits to develop and advance work toward landscape-specific goals.

-In January 2009, OMG Center for Collaborative Learning began to document and assess the CLI approach to improve and inform future implementation of the CLI work in the Commonwealth and to share this knowledge with others contemplating similar efforts.
-This work and an in-depth look at three of the CLI regions can be found in these reports:
+In January 2009, OMG Center for Collaborative Learning began to document and assess the landscape approach to improve and inform future implementation of the work in the Commonwealth and to share this knowledge with others contemplating similar efforts.
+This work and an in-depth look at three of the regions can be found in these reports:

 - Lessons Learned from the Conservation Landscapes Initiatives